5 Best Practices for Flexible Credit Recovery

 Lack of engagement is a significant issue for many students who fall behind in credits; they simply aren’t interested in what they’re learning in the classroom and don’t see how it will serve them in the real world.
 Of course, curricula are in place for a reason, and students need to complete foundational courses.
 However, offering greater variety in your course catalog—including career and technical education (CTE) options like computer programming, art and design, business, and health sciences—can help reach more students.

 Working with an online learning partner can be an effective solution to expand offerings without putting a strain on school resources.
-Online courses, whether facilitated by teachers in your school or by vendor-provided virtual teachers, offer high-quality options across hundreds of different core, elective, CTE, and Advanced Placement® subjects to give students the freedom to learn about the topics that will truly spark their interest and help motivate them to achieve success in the classroom.
+Online courses, whether facilitated by teachers in your school or by vendor-provided virtual teachers, offer high-quality options across hundreds of different core, elective, CTE, college and career readiness, and advanced subjects to give students the freedom to learn about the topics that will truly spark their interest and help motivate them to achieve success in the classroom and beyond.

 Digital curriculum and virtual courses can play a significant role in the process of engaging families.
 Look for programs that offer family portals and communication tools so that caregivers can gain insight into their child’s progress and can easily get in touch with teachers as needed.